 SOC WORK 751.
-Social Work Practice in Schools, 2 Credits.
+Social Work Practice in Schools.
+2 Credits.

 This course provides students with the conceptual and practical foundation for practicing social work in a school setting.
+P: Admission to MSW Program or consent of instructor.

 SOC WORK 753.
 Strengths-Based Leadership and Supervision.
 3 Credits.